 Your dream of owning a home in Italy seems to be drawing nearer, and you are rightly researching as much as possible so that you can make informed decisions.
 Something else you are well advised to do is to consult with an independent Italian real estate lawyer from the outset.
 The Italian property buying process is quite different to the system you may be used to in the UK, and of course you are likely going to face language barriers and numerous cultural differences when it comes to Italian legal procedures.

-It is important that you liaise with your lawyers in your native tongue, because you will need total clarity on every point that is discussed.
-Giambrones Italian property solicitors are located in both the UK and Italy.
+It is advisable that you liaise with your lawyers in your native language, because you will need total clarity on every point that is discussed.
+Giambrone’s Italian property lawyers are located in both the UK and Italy.
 They speak fluent English and possess in-depth technical knowledge of Italian property law.
 They work only in your best interests, and are not affiliated with any property agents or developers, so you can rest assured of their guaranteed independence.

 The following information has been compiled by our experts in order to introduce you to the most commonly asked questions about buying a property in Italy.
 Of course, should you wish to talk to an Italian real estate lawyer from our dedicated team on an individual basis, you are most welcome to contact us.